keithreid-sfw/TaoCompProg/README.md

 v1_p25

 1 Q smallest positive rational?
-  A 1/inf
+  A 1/inf, i.e. NaN i.e. there ain't one

 3 Q what is (-3)^-3
   A its the reciprocal of the cube of -3
     so it's one over twenty seven

 4 Q what is (0.125)^-2/3
-  cheat answer is 4

   A the operand is an eighth
-      the reciprocal of 2^3 as it were the operation is the reciprocal
+    the reciprocal of 2^3 as it were the minus power means reciprocate
+    so it becomes 8 after that
+    and two thirds means get the cube root of the square which is the cube root 64
+    that is 4